fourstix/Elfos-TMS9118-Demos/docs/ANSIDEMO.md

 </table>

 **Notes:**
-- Blink is supported by shifting and swaping the foreground and background colors, since the TMS9X18 display hardware does not directly support blinking text.
+- Blink is supported by shifting and swapping the foreground and background colors, since the TMS9X18 display hardware does not directly support blinking text.
 - The default foreground color is Bright White and the default background color is Black.

 ## TMS9X18 Color Values